 Another great night was had to showcase the opportunities that startups present for those looking for their first role in a competitive graduate market.

-While some graduates chase their parents dream of working in a big name corporate, more savvy graduates target small, nibble startups, working hard to solve noble and often global problems side by side with start-up founders.
+While some graduates chase their parents dream of working in a big name corporate, more savvy graduates target small, nimble startups, working hard to solve noble and often global problems side by side with start-up founders.

 Shubham Bawa, final year Software Engineering student from the University of Melbourne, spoke of how interning with a startup in the La Trobe Accelerator program to produce their POC then MVP, using the latest front end mobile development tool (flutter by google), led to securing a full time gig with a larger software development company, one week before finishing his internship.